dali-lab/build/milestones/week03/index.md

   * The partner is 100% responsible for the content.
 Work with them to get all of it and help them refine it if need be.
 This includes any wording (paragraphs, buttons, etc.), data, photos, videos, etc.
 * [ ] Set up Rapid User Testing for next week
   * As before, reach out to new users and schedule times to conduct Rapid User Testing during week 3.
-  * Now that you have a good understanding of the project, the [Feature Spec](https://docs.google.com/document/d/1pWNzAXyMH1gEyB6JDcAEkzpnNypdZPcqe3v6B2Uov7w/edit#heading=h.b1z22ibegd3m) is where devs and designers will put their heads together to hammer out the details.

 ### Dev:
 * [ ] [Code Experiment 1](code-experiment-1.md)